JosephBrides/Over-Privileged-Access-Remediation/README.md

  # 1. Create Azure Tenant and Test User:

-<b>-Sign up for a free Azure account at portal.azure.com.<b>
+-Sign up for a free Azure account at portal.azure.com.

-Navigate to  Entra ID > Overview  and note your tenant ID.
+-Navigate to  Entra ID > Overview  and note your tenant ID.

-Go to Entra ID > Users > New user.
+-Go to Entra ID > Users > New user.

-Create a test user (e.g., testuser@yourdomain.onmicrosoft.com).
+-Create a test user (e.g., testuser@yourdomain.onmicrosoft.com).

-Assign the Global Administrator role to simulate the audit finding:
+-Assign the Global Administrator role to simulate the audit finding:

-Go to Entra ID > Roles and administrators > Global Administrator.
+-Go to Entra ID > Roles and administrators > Global Administrator.

-Click Add assignments, select the test user, and assign.
+-Click Add assignments, select the test user, and assign.

-Install PowerShell and Az Module:
+-Install PowerShell and Az Module:

-On a Windows machine, open PowerShell as Administrator.
+-On a Windows machine, open PowerShell as Administrator.

-Install the Az module:
+-Install the Az module:

-Install-Module -Name Az -Scope CurrentUser -Force
+(Install-Module -Name Az -Scope CurrentUser -Force)

-Connect to Azure:
+-Connect to Azure:

-Connect-AzAccount
+(Connect-AzAccount)